 Here’s why solar stocks are primed for higher prices in the coming months and where the industry is headed.

 Dropping Solar Prices & Increasing Efficiency

 The cost of photovoltaic (PV) panels and other related solar technologies has been declining steadily since 2010.
 As a result, solar is now more cost-competitive than ever before.
-Low costs drive up demand, which has many researchers speculating that solar will be the most widely used renewable resource by 2023.
+Lower costs drive up

 Along with lower prices, solar has also become more efficient, with panels generating higher productivity while using less space.
 These factors will lower the costs, increasing profitability and pushing stock prices up.